percona/pmm-doc/docs/details/query-analytics.md

 **8:07:10:** You should see two rows in the QAN Overview Panel (depending on the filter settings and time range):
 Now let's take a look at results with different time range filters.
-1. QAN with default time range filter (Last 12 hours) - two rows in overview (one for CREATE query, another for INSERT) - in details for INSERT query count is 2
+1. QAN with default time range filter (Last 12 hours) - two rows in overview (one for CREATE query, another for INSERT).
+In the Details panel, the count for the INSERT query is 2.
 2. Range 8:05:00 - 8:06:00 - one row in overview for CREATE query, because none of INSERT queries were executed by that time
 3. Range 8:06:00 - 8:07:00 - one row in overview for INSERT query, because CREATE query were sent in previous bucket - in details for INSERT query count is 2.
 Both queries were executed in this range